 Wetlands and WOTUS.
-No jurisdictional wetlands occur on Davis-Monthan AFB; therefore, no impacts to wetlands would occur.
+No jurisdictional wetlands occur on Davis-Monthan AFB and no wetlands are present in the construction ROI; therefore, no impacts to wetlands would occur.
 No 492 SOW Beddown-related construction would occur and the Atterbury Wash, located on the undeveloped portion of the installation, is the only wash regulated as a WOTUS by ADEQ (ADEQ, 2023).
 Annual demolition, construction, renovation, and maintenance would continue under the No Action Alternative; and non-stormwater discharges associated with these actions could produce short-term indirect, minor impacts on water quality of the Atterbury Wash.
 However, existing controls and management practices would minimize impacts to water quality.